codegirls/materials/musical-adventures.md

 # musical adventures

-if you dare to, you can make music. because i didn't prepare it very well.
+if you dare to, you can make music. things might be quite a bit rough, because i didn't prepare it very well.

 we're going to make music using [overtone](https://overtone.github.io).